 The programme handbook for this course is available to applicants online:

 BA Games Design and Concept Art Programme Handbook (19-20)

-This course leads to...This programme will produce graduates skilled in a broad range of specialist areas; progression will be through direct entry into the industry or through further study at postgraduate level.
+This programme produces graduates skilled in a broad range of specialist areas.
+Progression will be through direct entry into the industry or through further study at postgraduate level.

-• MMM grade profile (96 UCAS Tariff points).
+• MMM grade profile (96 UCAS Tariff points)

 Portfolio of current work required at interview.
 Please note: Strong drawing skills are required for the concept art modules.
 We also welcome applications from those with relevant experience in lieu of the minimum entry requirements.